 Who We Are

-Indiana Forward is a broad and bipartisan statewide campaign that includes major state employers, faith groups, nonprofits, third-party organizations, the Indy Chamber, trade groups, colleges and universities, and more.
+Indiana Forward is a broad and bipartisan statewide campaign that includes supporters from major state employers, faith groups, nonprofits, third-party organizations, the Indy Chamber, trade groups, colleges and universities, and more.

 What We Stand For